vstconsulting/polemarch/doc/restapi.rst

 .. http:get:: /api/v1/templates/

-   Get list of templates. |pagination_def|
+   Gets list of templates. |pagination_def|

-   :query id: id of project if we want to filter by it.
+   :query id: id of project, if we want to filter by it.
    :query id__not: id of project, which we want to filter out.
    :query name: filter by name.
    :query name__not: filter by name, which we want to filter out.